dennislwm/examprep-az900/pages/cost-sla.md

 ### Describe the purpose of an Azure Service Level Agreement (SLA)

-A _service-level agreement_ (SLA) is a formal agreement between a service company, such as Azure, and its customers.
+A _service-level agreement_ (SLA) is a formal agreement between a service company, such as Azure, and its customers of its feature availability.
 Understanding the SLA for each Azure service helps you to understand what guarantees you can expect from them.

 A typical SLA breaks down into these sections: